gmindlberger/trafficon_application_project/README.md

 This project is a Spring Boot-based REST API for managing and displaying current traffic jams.
 It provides endpoints to create, retrieve, and delete traffic jams, as well as filter jams by district.
 The system uses a PostgreSQL database for persistent storage of traffic jam data and is designed to be flexible and easily extendable, allowing for the addition of new functionality.

 ## Features
 - **Create a Traffic Jam**: You can create a traffic jam with details such as location, description, and severity.
+The location must be unique, as only one traffic jam can exist at a specific location at any given time.
 - **Retrieve All Traffic Jams**: A list of all currently registered traffic jams can be retrieved.
 - **Filter Traffic Jams by District**: Traffic jams can be filtered by district.
 - **Delete Traffic Jams**: All traffic jams or specific ones by location can be deleted.